-Buffet breakfasts daily; 6 dinners, including a dinner at a local restaurant in Barcelona
+Buffet breakfasts daily, 6 dinners including dinner at a local restaurant in Barcelona

 Inside visits and special features are shown in UPPERCASE in the tour description.

-Fátima.
-Today, join an optional excursion to Tomar with a visit to the Monastery-Fortress of the Knights Templar.
-This afternoon attend [M] Mass at the Sanctuary of Our Lady with time to wander on your own.
+FÁTIMA.
+Today, spend the day at the Sanctuary at leisure, or join an optional excursion to Tomar with a visit to the Monastery-Fortress of the Knights Templar.
+This afternoon, attend [M] Mass at the Sanctuary of Our Lady with time to wander on your own.
 This evening, perhaps join the Rosary.

-Fátima–Braga–Santiago De Compostela, Spain.
+FÁTIMA–BRAGA–SANTIAGO DE COMPOSTELA, SPAIN.
 Journey north this morning and stop in Braga, one of the oldest Christian cities in the world and nicknamed the “Portuguese Rome.”
 Visit the BOM JESUS DO MONTE SANCTUARY, an important pilgrimage site, where devout followers have walked the “Stations of the Cross” for contemplation and penance since 1811.
 See the unique zigzag stairway dedicated to the five senses: sight, smell, hearing, touch, and taste—and the three theological virtues: faith, hope, and charity.
 Continue into Spain and head for Santiago de Compostela, one of the top pilgrimage destinations since the Middle Ages.
 On arrival, an orientation walk introduces you to the old city center.
-Then, attend the [M] Pilgrims Mass in ST. JAMES’ CATHEDRAL, which houses the Apostle James’ remains beneath the high alter, followed by the famous Botafumeiro to close the celebration.
+Then, attend the [M] Pilgrims Mass in ST. JAMES’ CATHEDRAL, which houses the Apostle James’ remains beneath the high alter.

-Burgos–San Ignacio De Loyola–Lourdes, France.
+BURGOS–SAN IGNACIO DE LOYOLA–LOURDES, FRANCE.
 Travel through the Basque region toward Lourdes.
-En route, pause to reflect and attend [M] Mass at the 17th-century SANCTUARY OF LOYOLA, built in honor of San Ignacio de Loyola, founder of the Jesuit religious order.
-See its spectacular dome and marble and jasper main altarpiece.
-Cross into France and overnight in Lourdes, home to another of the world’s most famous places of pilgrimage.
+En route, stop at the 17th-century SANCTUARY OF LOYOLA, built in honor of San Ignacio de Loyola, founder of the Jesuit religious order.
+Cross into France and stay overnight in Lourdes, home to another of the world’s most famous places of pilgrimage.
 Join the nightly ROSARY and candlelight procession for a memorable spiritual experience.

-Lourdes–Carcassonne–Barcelona, Spain.
+LOURDES–CARCASSONNE–BARCELONA, SPAIN.
 This morning, head for the France/Spain border.
 En route, visit the FORTIFIED CITADEL of Carcassonne, a UNESCO World Heritage Site.
 See the ramparts, castle walls, and drawbridges that are still well preserved from the Middle Ages.
-Overnight in Catalonia’s lively and beautiful capital, Barcelona.
+Stay overnight in Catalonia’s lively and beautiful capital, Barcelona.

-Barcelona.
-Today’s guided sightseeing includes a drive around Montjuïc to see the Olympic Stadium and a great panoramic view of the port and city.
+BARCELONA.
+Today’s guided sightseeing includes a drive around Montjuïc to see the Olympic Stadium for a great panoramic view of the port and city.
 Continue to the city center’s Plaza Catalunya and Paseo de Gracia to admire Gaudi’s eccentric Houses Batlló and Milà, as well as his SAGRADA FAMILIA, an unfinished architectural masterpiece that is still a consecrated expression of the Catholic faith.